-The creators of Stop, Breath and Think
+From the creators of Stop, Breath, and Think:

 First, meditation can be used to influence how we think, which in turn can determine how we feel and act: